PhilChodrow/Evolving-Voter/README.md

 evolving_voter.process saves system states at every step or every dt steps.
 It is a whitespace delimited text file with the following columns.
 ```
 step: how many step has taken so far
 action: what is done in this step.
-0 - adapt, 1-rewire
+0 - adapt, 1 - rewire, 2 - mutate
 N0: number of 0-nodes
 N1: number of 1-nodes
 N00: number of 0-0 edges